 - Cooperative Extension specialists and county staff conducted trainings, housing fairs, and a. developed news articles and newsletters to provide individuals across the state with current information on home ownership funding and First Time Home Buyers Education.
 One county assisted residents with education classes that led to credit worthiness and home ownership through a credit union that they established.
 Three counties held housing fairs that were planned by partnership task forces of state and local agencies-HUD, USDA Rural Housing; local stakeholders; banks, real estate brokers, attorneys, Housing Authorities, FEMA and Independent Mortgage Brokers, etc. Realizing that the two greatest problems for families in obtaining home ownership are credit and ability to deal with the paper work, emphasis is put on helping individuals get ready to apply to funding agencies.
 Creditable applicants are directed to USDA Rural Housing first because of their low interest rate that helps low income families qualify.
 A new concept that assists limited income families obtain quality affordable apartments is called Educational Based Housing.
 The goal of Educational Based Housing is to facilitate the development of families through cooperation with business, industry, government, educational institutions, service organizations and local agencies and to deliver services to families who are at-risk and who are the working poor.
 Day care centers and computer labs are located at each complex (so far only three in Texas.)
 One CEP agent has been instrumental in launching this project.
 Currently, 23 separate partners are part of this collective endeavor.
 Cooperating Institutions/Organizations: Rural Development; Texas Department of Housing and Community Affairs; Texas Cooperative Extension; The Department of Agriculture, Nutrition, and Human Ecology at PVAMU; Cooperative Agricultural Research Center; local government; local banks; HUD and Cypress Valley Cooperative. - b.
-Impact More than 198 individuals attended educational programs or fairs on housing acquisition sponsored by CEP and supported by TCE, HUD, United Way, USDA Rural Development, funding agencies and small business enterprises.
-Forty-four persons were assisted with housing loan applications, and 39 were approved.
-Thirty-four persons utilized governmental housing assistance programs.
-Forty-four individuals or families acquired standard/ satisfactory housing.
-Four Community Housing Development Organizations were established, and two individuals were directed to the Educational Based Housing.
-The Community Credit Union based on required home ownership and credit classes is prospering in its seventh year. - c.
+Impact More than 392 individuals attended educational programs or fairs on housing acquisition sponsored by CEP and supported by TCE, HUD, United Way, USDA Rural Development, funding agencies and small business enterprises.
+Sixty-three persons were assisted with housing loan applications, and 20 were approved.
+Twenty-four persons utilized government housing assistance programs.
+Twenty-three individuals or families acquired standard/ satisfactory housing.
+One Community Housing Development Organization was established, and two individuals were directed to the Educational Based Housing.
+The Community Credit Union based on required home ownership and credit classes is prospering in its eighth year. - c.
 Source of Funds-Smith-Lever, Section 1444 & State Matching funds - d.
-Scope of Impact- State Specific a.
-Adhering to the belief that, "in union there is strength", the Cooperative Extension Program continues to recruit and train facilitators for the Community Voices Leadership and Texans in Leadership curriculum programs.
-The experiences of 13 years with these programs have shown that, not only are communities brought together and projects accomplished, but individuals are developed to their fullest potential.
-Community Voices organizations continue to meet in two communities providing a catalyst to community clean-up, improved chid care, parks, safer neighborhoods and water and sewer needs.
-Seventy-two recruited leaders provided new ideas and vision to neighborhoods.
-Two hundred twenty-five existing leaders continued to work to solve community problems.
-Leaders see the need to connect, partner and share resources with other key community organizations.
-Leadership programs are the number one program area that involve the Hispanic population, seeking to develop and integrate their leaders into the community decision making process.
-Cooperating Institutions/Organizations: Prairie View A&M University; Texas Cooperative Extension; Texas Rural Leadership Program, Inc; Texas Department of Health & Human Services; The Department of Agriculture, Nutrition, and Human Ecology at Prairie View A&M University; Cooperative Agricultural Research Center; Texas Municipal League; Texas Rural Development Council; Area Chamber of Commerce; utility companies and cooperatives; Lower Colorado River Authority; LULAC and other Hispanic coalitions; and community associations.
+Scope of Impact- State Specific